NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Billing and Payments are supported ...
 Shop-owners are billed according to number of orders they deliver successfully.
 And Service Providers (Market Owners) can collect payments from the shop-owners.

-Commertial Use - This is not just an hobby project and you can actually use it to setup your business and Earn some real money.
+Commercial Use - This is not just an hobby project and you can actually use it to setup your business and Earn some real money.